benjaminwesson-okta/api/docs/endpoints/users.md

 }
 ```

-*Note: If a password was set before the user was activated, then user must login with with their password and not the activation link*
+> If a password was set before the user was activated, then user must login with with their password and not the activation link

-#### Request
+##### Request

 ```sh
 curl -v -H "Authorization: SSWS yourtoken" \